 To be young and starting a new family with a fragment of land and few other assets is a tremendous challenge for many people growing up in this region.
-For Jane Anyango, mother of a seven-year-old boy and a six-year-old girl, this challenge also includes the stony, infertile soil on her acre of land, and the lack of employment for her husband, a qualified school teacher.
+For Jane Anyango, mother of three, this challenge also included the stony, infertile soil on her acre of land, and the lack of employment for her husband, a qualified school teacher.